Peter Weber Just Debunked A Bachelor Theory So Wild That Fans Can’t Believe It

 In fact, Harrison had to provide Weber with extra condoms this season.
 “Knowing what we had going in, we had to at least have half a dozen,” Harrison told Entertainment Tonight.
 “We know four is on the table, so we have to be safer than that.”
 (By four, of course, Harrison means the four times Weber slept with former Bachelorette Hannah Brown in a windmill — a moment that will probably haunt Weber for the rest of his tenure on this show.)

-“It was a tough one, but I followed my heart the entire time,” Weber told Access Hollywood.
+“It was a tough one, but I followed my heart the entire time,” Weber told Access.
 “I’m in a very good spot.”

 Advertisement